-She currently serves as a trustee of Lehigh University and serves on the boards of All Ages Read Together, Middleburg Film Festival, and Venture Philanthropy Partners.
-She published her first children’s book, The Lollipop Tree, in 2014 and released her second children’s book, Larry and Bob, in 2016.
+She currently serves on the boards of All Ages Read Together and Middleburg Film Festival.
+Previously, she served as Trustee for Lehigh University and was a board member of Wolf Trap Foundation for the Performing Arts, Venture Philanthropy Partners, Journey Through Hallowed Ground, and OneVoice Movement.
+She published her first children’s book, The Lollipop Tree, in 2014 and her second children’s book, Larry and Bob, in 2016.
+Her third book, How to Eat a Peach, was released in April 2019.
 She holds a bachelor’s degree in English and Government from Lehigh University and a J.D. from George Washington University.